Gretchen Albrecht (1943-)

 1700 x 1805mm frame

-Collection of The Suter Te Aratoi o Whakatū, purchased with the
+Collection of The Suter Te Aratoi o Whakatū, Nelson, New Zealand, purchased with the

 assistance of the Queen Elizabeth II Arts Council, 1976

 Reproduced with the kind permission of Gretchen Albrecht, January 2021

 Though nearly four times the size of Scales’s paintings, Albrecht’s Lagoon, 1976, was felicitously placed beside Scales’s Bry-sur-Marne, Orchard [BC069] in the exhibition Flora Scales at The Suter Te Aratoi o Whakatū, Nelson, New Zealand, 2018-2019.

 In Scales’s painting the subtle shifts from deep to shallow space are contained within the framing edges of her canvas while Albrecht’s washes of liquid colour flow over her canvas to suggest a reaching and lengthening beyond the vertical borders.
 In both paintings the central, dark, strong, forked structure stabilises and gives a sense of structure to the flow and fluctuation of the space.

 By linking the work of these two artists the curator demonstrates the chain of reference which continues artist to artist, age to age.
 As Scales said: “Everyone who looks is influenced…but you should forget that you’ve been influenced.
 How would I be painting if I’d never seen other work – I would be doing bullocks as in the caves in Spain.” (excerpt from The Notebooks of Marjorie de Lange recording conversations with Flora Scales, 1982-1983).